Third-Order Perturbative OTOC of the Harmonic Oscillator with Quartic Interaction and Quantum Chaos: Conclusions

 \section{Conclusions}

-In this paper we use the method which was set up by Hashimoto recently in \cite{Hashimoto17,Hashimoto20a,Hashimoto20b} to study the OTOC in the quantum harmonic oscillator with extra quartic interaction.
-In contrast to the previous studies we calculate the OTOC by second quantization method in perturbative approximation, which can give a few useful analytical formulas.
+In this paper, we use the method established by Hashimoto recently in \cite{Hashimoto17,Hashimoto20a,Hashimoto20b} to study the OTOC in the quantum harmonic oscillator with an additional quartic interaction.
+We calculate the OTOC by second quantization method in a three-order perturbative approximation, which could provide us with several useful analytical relations.

-Some interesting properties could then be read from the analytical formulas of perturbation results.
-For example, using the analytical formulas we clearly see that the interactions can enhance the correlation to very large values over time and is proportional to the energy level.
-This leads to the rapidly rising characteristics in the early stage of OTOC, and then turns to exponential grow up in the third-order perturbation.
-The Lyapunov exponent can be read from the figure 3.
-We also see the saturation to a constant OTOC in the final time, i.e. $ C_T(\infty)\to 2\<x^2\>_T\<p^2\>_T$, which are known to associate with quantum chaotic behavior.
+With the help of the analytical relations, we apply the formula in (\ref{TC}) to numerically calculate the thermal OTOC, $C_T(t)$.
+We plot some diagrams to show that the OTOC in systems with sufficiently strong quartic interactions, the exponential growth curve fitting over a long time window emerges clearly in third-order perturbation.
+Then, after scrambling, the system becomes a fluctuation around a saturation point in the final times.
+This explicitly demonstrates the quantum chaos property in the harmonic oscillator with the extra quartic interaction. \\

-Finally, we mention three further studies relevant to our studies.
+Finally, we mention three further studies relevant to our research.

-$\bullet$ Firstly, the OTOC of harmonic oscillator with quartic interaction is first studied by perturbation approximation from second quantization approach in our series papers.
-It would be interest to study the system by wavefuncion approach.
+$\bullet$ Firstly, the out-of-time-order correlator (OTOC) of a harmonic oscillator with quartic interaction was first studied using perturbation approximation from a second quantization approach in our series of papers.
+It would be interesting to study the system using the wavefunction approach.

-$\bullet$ Secondly, the OTOC of non-linearly coupled oscillators was studied in an interesting paper \cite{Hashimoto20a}.
-The properties of the early-time exponential growth of OTOC and saturation property at late times, which is shown in systems of quantum chaos, were found.
-The first-order perturbation investigation in our unpublished paper note \cite{Huang2306}, however did not find either of them.
-It is expected that the higher-order perturbation could exhibit both characteristics.
-Note that the coupled oscillator has two coordinate, (x,y), and has two associated quantum level number, ($n_x$,$n_y$), as shown in \cite{Huang2306}.
-Thus the higher-order study of coupled oscillators will be more complicated.
-However, once we have a few useful analytical formulas, then as has shown in this paper, we can find the analytic property at early times and then get the Lyapunov in an efficient way.
-It is interesting to study the problem.
+$\bullet$ Secondly, the OTOC of non-linearly coupled oscillators was examined in an intriguing paper \cite{Hashimoto20a}.
+The properties of early-time exponential growth of the OTOC and the saturation property at late times, which are observed in systems exhibiting quantum chaos, were identified.
+However, a first-order perturbation analysis in an unpublished note did not observe these features \cite{Huang2306}, suggesting that higher-order perturbations may be necessary to uncover them.